claireg22/DH150-ASSIGNMENT04/README.md

 ### Step 1: Specify the main design challenge

 #### What is the main activity your project would support the users?
-   My project (redesigning Amazon) will support users in shopping for necessary items easily without frustration or errors.
+   My project (redesigning Amazon) will support users in shopping for items they need or want easily without frustration or errors.
 Users will hopefully have quick and delightful online shopping experiences from the comfort of their own homes.

 #### What is the basic need involved for that activity?
-   This activity fulfills human's physiological needs because users need to be able to have quick and easy access to necessary items like clothes, essentials, or food in order to properly survive.
+   This activity fulfills human's physiological needs because users need to be able to have quick and easy access to items they need or want like clothes, essentials, or food in order to properly survive.
 In this activity, gaining access to these items is through purchasing them.

 #### What is(are) the traditional/current solution(s) to satisfy the needs?
    Current solutions to satisfy these needs include leaving the house and driving to local grocery or department stores, searching for items through store ails, and having to transport all of the purchased items back to the house.